WHY USE IDD Therapy?

 WHAT TO EXPECT

-Intrathecal drug delivery doesn’t cure the underlying disease, but it may help you better manage your cancer pain.
+Intrathecal drug delivery doesn’t cure the underlying disease, but it may help you better manage your chronic pain.
 Here’s what to expect:

 - Your physician may ask you to reduce or stop taking oral pain medications before the trial